-The start-up cost at 68.5 starts per year is now \$1,945/start, compared with the value of \$1,512/start in the 2016 review.
-The increase in discounted start cost is due to the increase in the number of starts per year from 52.9 in the 2016 review to 68.5, which has the effect of bringing forward future overhauls.
+The calculated start-up cost using the Monte Carlo sampling methodology at 82.2 factored starts per year is now \$4,279/start, compared with the value of \$1,512/start in the 2016 review.
+The increase in discounted start cost is due to two factors: (i) the increase in the number of starts per year from 52.9 in the 2016 review to 82.2 factored start, which has the effect of bringing forward future overhauls; and (ii) the new methodology of dividing the discounted maintenance cost by the discounted number of starts in a maintenance cycle.

 For the calendar years of 2013 and 2016 the average historical MWh production per start (including Dispatch Cycles greater than 6 hours) was 70.0 MWh.
-The equivalent variable (non-fuel) O&M cost derived from the discounted start cost of \$1,945 is \$27.79/MWh compared to \$23.51/MWh in the 2016 review.
+The equivalent variable (non-fuel) O&M cost derived from the discounted start cost of \$4,279 is \$61.13/MWh compared to \$23.51/MWh in the 2016 review.

-In the simulation of variable O&M cost Jacobs has taken the start-up cost based on the average number of starts per year, that is with 68.5 starts per year with a standard deviation of 36.5% of that value (25.0 starts/year on an annual basis) based on the observed variability of the number of starts per year across the units.
+In the simulation of variable O&M cost Jacobs has taken the start-up cost based on the average number of factored starts per year, that is with 82.2 factored starts per year with a standard deviation of 36.5% of that value (30.0 starts/year on an annual basis) based on the observed variability of the number of starts per year across the units.